Orlov spectra: bounds and gaps: Semi-orthogonal Decompositions, Exceptional Collections and Birational Geometry

 Recall that for an $A_{\infty}$-category, $\mathcal A$, the morphism spaces are graded vector spaces and we have multi-compositions.
 For any sequence of objects, $X_0,\ldots,X_n$, $n > 0$, there is a $k$-linear map

 of degree $2-n$.
 The ordering of the morphism spaces is as in loc. cit.
 These maps satisfy a hierarchy of quadratic relations.
-The first two of which state that $m_1$ is a differential on each $\op{Hom}_{\mathcal A}(X_0,X_1)$ and $m_2$ is a map of complexes.
-The $A_{\infty}$-category, $\mathcal A$, is called \textbf{minimal} if $m_1=0$.
+The first two of which state that $m_1$ is a differential on each $\op{Hom}_{\mathcal A}(X_0,X_1)$ and $m_2$ is map of complexes. $\mathcal A$ is called \textbf{minimal} if $m_1=0$.

 The homotopy category, $H(\mathcal A)$, of $\mathcal A$ is defined by taking the same objects as $\mathcal A$ but taking morphisms between $X_0$ and $X_1$ to be $H^0(\op{Hom}_{\mathcal A}(X_0,X_1),m_1)$.
 We also have the graded category where we take the same objects but we take morphisms to be $H^*(\op{Hom}_{\mathcal A}(X_0,X_1),m_1)$.
 This is denoted by $H^*(\mathcal A)$.
 If $H^*(\mathcal A)$ has finite dimensional morphisms spaces, i.e. if one has $\dim_k \op{Hom}_{H^*(\mathcal A)}(X,Y) < \infty$ for any pair of objects, $X,Y \in \mathcal A$, then $\mathcal A $ is called \textbf{cohomologically-finite}.